-Located in the lower level of Clarke University's Nicholas J. Shrup Library, the Lingen Technology Commons provides a technology-rich learning space as part of the university's plan to seamlessly incorporate technology into teaching and learning.
+Located in the lower level of Clarke University's Nicholas J. Shrup Library, the Lingen Technology Commons provides a technology-rich learning space that seamlessly incorporates technology into teaching and learning.
 The LTC provides the following:

-- Two large teaching classrooms with laptop carts, dual projectors, document cameras and touch screen interfaces to control the audio visual technology. - Flexible use seminar room with laptops available for checkout.
-All tables are on casters for easy reconfiguration and flip-up for easy storage.
-The room features an 80" interactive smartboard touchscreen. - Learning commons area has a variety of technology supported study spaces to encourage collaborative learning.
-All student study spaces have a dedicated flat panel set up to interface with a wide variety of digital devices.
+- Two large teaching classrooms with laptop carts, dual projectors, and document cameras with tables that are easily reconfigured. - A flexible use seminar room which features an 80" interactive smartboard touchscreen and rolling casters for easy reconfiguration and flip-up for easy storage. - The learning commons also has a variety of technology supported study spaces to encourage collaborative learning.
+These study spaces have a dedicated flat panel TV's set up to interface with a wide variety of digital devices.
+Cables and cords for a variety of technology that plug into the flat panels are available at the Library Service desk for usage.
+Assistance using the technology is available from library staff or our I.T.
+Dept.